Installation vs Implementation: why go-live is not the finish line

 Five dimensions of implementation success

-What leaders reinforce carries three times the weight of what they say.
-When reward systems, resource allocation, and recognition align with the change, implementation replaces installation.The EMR framework
+AIM's Express, Model, Reinforce (EMR) framework explains why communication alone does not produce adoption.
+What leaders reinforce carries three times the impact of what they say.
+When reward systems, resource allocation, and recognition align with the change, implementation replaces installation.
+See how to close the reinforcement gap.

 How AIM closes the installation-implementation gap

 AIM provides the structure, tools, and frameworks that convert a successful installation into a sustained implementation.
-Leadership involvement is not optional: AIM defines six non-delegable tasks that only leaders with positional authority can perform.
+Leadership involvement is not optional: AIM defines six tasks that only leaders with positional authority can perform.

-- Sustain sponsorship past launch.
-Structure the six non-delegable leadership tasks into an ongoing plan that extends well beyond go-live.
+AIM structures the six non-delegable leadership tasks into an ongoing plan that extends well beyond go-live.

-- Measure the right things.
-Add human objectives alongside technical and financial metrics, creating accountability for implementation.
+AIM adds human objectives alongside technical and financial metrics, creating accountability for implementation.

 You do not need to redesign your entire change program.
 Start by applying the installation-implementation distinction to one initiative.

 - Define your behavioral objectives.
-Write down what people should be doing differently after go-live, using the see-it-from-across-the-room test.
+Write down what people should be doing differently after go-live, using the "see it from across the room" test.

 - Audit your measurement system.
 Check whether you currently measure all five dimensions, or only the first three.